lsim1447/lifi/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-## Learn More about the Token Overview & performance
+## About the development process of the Token Overview app - from performance perspective

 ### Home page - Token Overview

 The application utilizes an external API to fetch the required data/tokens.
 You can find the API endpoint and documentation here: [`https://apidocs.li.fi/reference/get_tokens`](https://apidocs.li.fi/reference/get_tokens).
 The API returns a large dataset with thousands of tokens, making it data-heavy.
-We fetch this data on the server side using `getServerSideProps`, which can take some time.
+We fetch this data on the server side using `getServerSideProps`, which can take some time, since it is postponing the initial load of the page.

-Rendering thousands of list items initially slowed down the application significantly.
+Rendering thousands of list items (all the tokens) initially slowed down the application significantly.
 Below are images from our page performance tests showing the impact:
 ![Main page, without lazy-rendering](public/documentation/debug-bear-main-home-page-serverSideProps.png)
 ![Main page, without lazy-rendering](public/documentation/webpagetest-main-home-page-serverSideProps.png)